myersm0/werkverzeichnis/README.md

 > [!NOTE]
 > ## Overlap in scope with MusicBrainz
-> When I started this project, I had underestimated MusicBrainz's model.
+> When I started this project, I had underestimated [MusicBrainz](https://musicbrainz.org/)'s model.
 Only after developing my data model and an initial dataset as proof-of-concept, I discovered that most works are _already_ indexed in MusicBrainz, queryable by catalog number, and even have a decent handling of catalog revisions and attribution changes for most purposes.
 I didn't expect this to be the case.
+>
 > So why continue?
-I believe the data model in this project is compelling enough that it's still worth moving forward, for a few reasons:
+I believe the data model in this project is compelling enough that it may still be worth moving forward, for a few reasons:
 > - No dependencies.
 Offline.
 Transparent.
 > 	- You clone the repo and you instantly have everything you need in front of you.
 > 	- Content is simply plain text files (like [this one](compositions/27/c3084a.json)) that you can open in any text editor and instantly understand.
 > - We provide a convenient design for cases where works are looked up primarily by _catalog number_
 > 	- Lookups like these are one-liners in our design, while in MB it would require some non-trivial preprocessing and SQL table joins
 > 	- We even allow edition-aware queries, which I don't believe is possible in MB
-> - MB covers millions of works across all genres, but with gaps.
+> - MusicBrainz covers millions of works across all genres, but with gaps.
 We focus on fewer composers but aim for complete representation of their cataloged oeuvre.
 > - Attribution history is first-class data.
 When a work's authorship changes, we preserve the full history, often with timestamps.
 This may have applications in musicological research and information retrieval.
 >
 > We're also exploring whether this project provides a means for contributing back to MB, either by filling gaps or identifying inaccuracies.